 The Tasmanian Government is progressing two high priority intersection upgrades in Invermay, Launceston.

 The Tasmanian Government has allocated funds to seal Hastings Caves Road, as a part of Tasmania’s Visitor Economy Roads Package.
 This work involves sealing the unsealed sections of Hastings Caves Road.
 The first stage of work has been completed, and the second stage of works will start in September 2019.

 We are realigning about 800m of the existing section of the Highlands Lakes Road at the 'Pub with no Beer' Corner.

 The Tasmanian and Australian governments have committed $30 million to construct a four-lane interchange that will replace the Hobart Airport roundabout.

-The Tasmanian Government has allocated funding from the Road Safety Levy for shoulder sealing to be undertaken on the Lyell Highway.
+The Tasmanian Government has allocated funding for shoulder sealing on the Lyell Highway.

 The Australian and Tasmanian Governments have allocated funding to continue upgrading the Murchison Highway under the Heavy Vehicle Safety and Productivity Programme.

 We are sealing Prossers Road to make it safer, and provide a consistent, all-weather road environment.
 The second stage of works in starting in October 2019.

 The Master Plan examines the current traffic related issues for road users travelling between Cambridge and Richmond.